Getting Started with Spark

 *Evening hours are available for children enrolled in our full or half day option.
 These hours are not available as stand-alone sessions.

 If you are interested in registering for services through the Spark Center, please follow the steps outlined below.
-If you get lost of need help completing any of the steps, or just want more information, please contact the Spark Center for assistance.
+If you get lost or need help completing any of the steps, or just want more information, please contact the Spark Center for assistance.